 Moturoa/Rabbit Island and adjacent Rough and Bird Islands have an extensive and rich Māori history.
-The Waimea/Waimeha Inlet provided fertile plains, wetlands, estuarine and freshwater ecosystems and with that an abundance of resources.
-Moturoa/Rabbit Island was an extensive occupation site for Māori with fishing villages and waka landing sites (Mitchell, 2004)35.
+The Waimea/Waimeha Inlet provided fertile plains, wetlands, estuarine and freshwater ecosystems and with that, an abundance of resources.
+Moturoa/Rabbit Island was an extensive occupation site for Māori with fishing villages and waka landing sites (Mitchell, 2004).
 Significant settlements existed at various times beside the Waimea/Waimeha River, on the Waimea/Waimeha plains and on the Islands of Waimea/Waimeha Inlet.
-The Waimea/Waimeha area had a large pā that was occupied primarily by Ngāti Apa located at Appleby School site and was succeeded by various iwi groups.
+The Waimea/Waimeha area had a large pā located at the current site of Appleby School.

-The earliest hapū and iwi groups to occupy the Islands and Waimea/Waimeha, and to populate the northern South Island, were Waitaha, Rapuwai, Ngāti Wairangi, Ngāi Tara ki te Ra To (1400-1600A.D.), and later Ngāti Tūmatakokiri and Ngāti Kuia.
-Ngāti Tūmatakokiri was eventually succeeded by Ngāti Apa and Ngāti Kuia of Kurahaupo waka.
+Historians outline that Rakaihautu (a Waitaha chief) was the earliest explorer from Hawaiiki to the South Island, who occupied Nelson Haven and later moved further south towards Bluff.
+The earliest hapū and iwi groups to occupy the Islands and Waimea/Waimeha, and to populate the northern South Island, were Waitaha, Rapuwai, Ngāti Wairangi, Ngāi Tara ki te Ra To and Ngāti Tūmatakokiri (1400-1600A.D) and later Ngāti Apa and Ngāti Kuia of Kurahaupo waka.